It’s Time | Dedication Fall 2019

 We encourage you to check out the progress next time you are near the site.
 You can also keep up to date by watching the live feed here.

-The Mary Carleton and Robert A. Young III Building and the Samuel M. Sicard Hall of Honor are set to be dedicated on September 24, 2019, marking the 230th anniversary of the creation of the United States Marshals Service.
+The Mary Carleton and Robert A. Young III Building and the Samuel M. Sicard Hall of Honor were dedicated on September 24, 2019, marking the 230th anniversary of the creation of the United States Marshals Service.
 Exhibits will follow.